Vancleeff/retroachievements/Sets/Technomage/README.md

 While it's almost impossible to miss the lvl 15 achievement, reaching lvl 20 can be missed if you skipped too much enemies during your playthrough.
 Try to kill everything, everywhere, this way you will also get all the "Discover 100% of Map X" achievements and earn a lot of money for "Gold related" cheevos.

+### Tips for Boss achievements
+Before every Boss fights, the game will ask you to save the game, be sure to keep a save somewhere for those fights so you will have time later to focus on it and practise instead of spending too much time immediately.
+Some of them are quite challenging and will require some die and retry to understand the pattern of each Boss.

 ## Chapter 1 (8 achievements)

 ### Achievements - not missable, just play the game